-I had such fun with this video and hope it helps you all to visualize and end result as you come upon finds in your home and while out #trashure hunting.
+With that in mind, I had such fun with this video.
+In addition, I hope it helps you all to visualize and end result as you come upon finds in your home and while out #trashure hunting.

 Also, don’t forget the blue one.
-This one created using a Vintage color chalky finish paint I’ve used on these past projects.
+Even more, this one I create using a Vintage color chalky finish paint I’ve used on these past projects.

 So…I have to ask…which one is your favorite?

-Both of these wall art pieces are available in my online shop (SOLD) along with other redeemed furniture, vintage finds, and handmade goods.
-Also, if you sign up for my newsletter you’ll receive a discount off your first purchase.
+Not only are both of these wall art pieces available in my online shop, but there is also redeemed furniture, vintage finds, and handmade goods.
+Also, if you sign up for my newsletter, you’ll receive a discount off your first purchase.

 I’m all about inspiring YOU.
-Do pin and share this paint layering technique to inspire other to give DIY a try!.
+Likewise, pin and share this paint layering technique to inspire other to give DIY a try!

 Up next, this chest that has been in my sons’ closet is about to be redeemed.
 See the new look HERE.